itemis/itemis-blog/CheBlog.md

 We create a new Xtext Project using the wizard in Eclipse.
 We deselect `Eclipse` and choose `Gradle` as Buildsystem.

-We will use the gradle application plugin to package our dsl as a executable Language Server.
+We will use the gradle application plugin to package our DSL as an executable Language Server.
 Therefore we edit `org.xtext.example.mydsl.ide/build.gradle` and add the following code.

 ```
 apply plugin: 'application'